aoloe/scribus-manual-pdf-and-printing/NOTES.md

 - open the created pdf with scribus:
   - make sure that the color editor only shows cmyk colors
   - use the `extra > images" manager to check that all iamges are cmyk

+Warning: images that contain transparences are delivered by poppler as RGB images plus the _alpha_ information and Scribus will import them as PNGs.
+In such cases, on Linux can use `pdfimages` (with Tiff as a target) to extract the images and check that the PDF indeed contains CMYK images.